0x0003/listenbrainz-mpd/README.md

      You can use the `--create-default-config` option to have this file automatically created for you.

-  3. Run the binary, or install the provided [systemd service file](./listenbrainz-mpd.service).
+  3. Run the binary, or install and enable the provided [systemd service file](./listenbrainz-mpd.service).

+     `systemctl --user enable --now listenbrainz-mpd.service`

 ## License